For Professional Staff

 UniSA provides a range of opportunities for ongoing learning and development.

 An induction program involving a mix of face-to face sessions, on-line and text based resources is available for all new staff.
-Details are available on the HR Unit’s induction site.
+Details are available on the HR Unitís induction site.

-The Quick Guide for newly appointed professional staff provides answers to some of the initial questions you might have as you commence work with the University and the legislated and ethical responsibilities of UniSA staff online induction workshop will help you understand your responsibilities.
+The Quick Guide for newly appointed professional staff provides answers to some of the initial questions you might have as you commence work with the University and the Quick Guide to the Legislated and Ethical Responsibilities of Staff will help you understand your responsibilities.

 Performance development and management